|

 What We Have Learned

-There are certain injuries that will be
+There are certain injuries

-deadly and refractory to fluid therapy care.
+that will be deadly and refractory to fluid

 Excessive fluid resuscitation prior to